coolnetworks/COOLForge/README.md

 ## Version Pinning

 By default, scripts and the launcher use the latest code from the `main` branch.
-You can pin devices to a specific release version using the `pin_psmodule_to_version` custom field.
+You can pin devices to a specific release version using the `CoolForge_pin_psmodule_to_version` custom field.

 ### When to Use Version Pinning